cs4241-22a/a1-gettingstarted/README.md

 - **Add a simple JavaScript animation to the page**:

-  Created a simple console animation based on tutorials on the Internet.
+  I added a simple console animation based on tutorials on the Internet.

   It will loop through the three options **'Hello World!', 'CS4241', 'SIZHE LI =V='**